Dundurn National Historic Site

 William Reid was Sir Allan’s gardener for over 25 years.
 Explore the lovingly restored Historic Kitchen Garden where costumed staff grow over 200 heirloom varieties of fruits, vegetables, herbs, and flowers for use in the historic kitchen.
-The Historic Kitchen Garden is open mid-May through mid-October for self-guided tours, educational programs and pre-booked guided tours.
+The Historic Kitchen Garden is open mid-May through mid-October for free self-guided tours, educational programs and pre-booked guided tours.

 The 1870’s Coach House is home to The Castle Shop featuring a variety of Canadian handmade crafts, souvenirs and special gifts.
 The former Hayloft on the upper level is a unique meeting and reception facility.

-Admission to Dundurn Castle is by guided tour only (approx. 1 hr in length) and admission to The Hamilton Military Museum.
+Admission to Dundurn Castle is by guided tour only (approx. 1 hr in length) and includes admission to The Hamilton Military Museum.
 Tickets can be purchased in advance online (see “Buy Online” link below) and are non-refundable and non-transferrable.
 Walk-in visitors are accommodated when possible, however, tour times sell out at busy times, so purchasing tickets in advance is recommended.
 Please plan to arrive 10 minutes before your tour start time.
 The Historic Kitchen Garden is open mid-May through mid-October for self-guided tours.